Episodic memory: Autobiographical memory

 An autobiographical memory is a personal representation of general or specific events and personal facts.
-Autobiographical memory also refers to memory of a person's history.
+Additionally, it also refers to the memory of a person's history.
 An individual does not remember exactly everything that has happened in one's past.
 Memory is constructive, where previous experience affects how we remember events and what we end up recalling from memory.
-Autobiographical memory is constructive and reconstructed as an evolving process of history.
+Similarly, autobiographical memory is constructive and reconstructed as an evolving process of history.
 A person's autobiographical memory is fairly reliable, although the reliability of autobiographical memories is questionable because of memory distortions.

 Autobiographical memories can differ for special periods of life.
-People recall few personal events from the first years of their lives.
+For instance, people recall a few personal events from the first years of their lives.
 The loss of these first events is called childhood or infantile amnesia.
-People tend to recall many personal events from adolescence and early adulthood.
+Also, people tend to recall many personal events from adolescence and early adulthood.
 This effect is called the reminiscence bump.
 Additionally, people recall many personal events from their previous few years.
-For adolescents and young adults the reminiscence bump and the recent events can coincide.
+For adolescents and young adults, the reminiscence bump and the recent events can coincide.

 It is known that autobiographical memories initially are stored as episodic memories, but it is currently unknown if autobiographical memories are the same as episodic memories or if the autobiographical memories become converted to semantic memories with time.